Backcountry Response Team

 - Weather: Be prepared for variable conditions including heat, cold, wind and rain

-- Initial hike to camp: Up to 6 miles with up to 2000 feet of elevation gain at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus tools (provided by WTA).
+- Initial hike to camp: 2.5 miles with 2900 feet of gain at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus WTA-provided tools

-- Expected daily hike: Up to 6 miles roundtrip with up to 1000 feet of elevation gain at a moderate pace while carrying your daypack plus tools.
+- Expected daily hike to project: up to 2 miles roundtrip with up to 1000 feet of gain at a moderate pace

 - Day 1: Meet the crew rain or shine, then hike in, begin work on the project and set up camp